GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/feature-status/index.md

 [Attribution Reporting API](/docs/privacy-sandbox/attribution-reporting/) and Protected Audience API, especially where fenced frames are involved.

-For event-level reporting with Protected Audience API, we have a proposed set of initial improvements to make this integration easier which you can learn more about in the [explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#support-for-attribution-reporting).
+For event-level reporting with the Protected Audience API, we have a proposed set of initial improvements to make this integration easier which you can learn more about in the [explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#support-for-attribution-reporting).
 The integration will be available for both fenced frames and iFrames.
 Event-level reporting will be available for testing in Chrome Stable M112+.

-For those who need [Attribution Reporting with Protected Audience API](https://github.com/WICG/turtledove/issues/289), we are working on more flexible solutions to capture more bidding signals with aggregatable reports, and we will publish a proposal once it is ready.
+For those who need [Attribution Reporting with the Protected Audience API](https://github.com/WICG/turtledove/issues/289), we are working on more flexible solutions to capture more bidding signals with aggregatable reports, and we will publish a proposal once it is ready.